Concord Garden Club (CGC)

 more, please join us as a member.
 If you would like to know more sign up on the email list to receive notices of open events.

 Everyone has different interests and experiences: we welcome experienced gardeners with knowledge to share, novice gardeners with questions, and everyone who has curiosity about and love for the natural world.

 Please join us!

-The objectives of the Concord Garden Club are to cultivate the spirit of gardening, to educate our members in the art of gardening, to engage in community service and to foster conservation of the natural world, especially in our community.
+The objectives of the Concord Garden Club are to cultivate the spirit of gardening, to educate our members and the public in the art of gardening, to engage in community service and to foster conservation of the natural world, especially in our community.